tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Each vet has his own way of handling a case of urethral obstruction in the dog.
 The outcome may be similar in that the dog can pass urine normally but the post-operation complications and implications vary.

-In the following case, the Miniature Schnauzer dribbled urine.
-X-ray showed the urethra blocked by more than 10 small stones 3x5 mm in diameter.
-The catheter was obstructed and could not pass into the bladder.
+In the following case of calcium oxalate urolithiasis, the Miniature Schnauzer dribbled urine.
+X-rays showed the urethra was blocked by more than 10 small stones 3x5 mm in diameter.
+The catheter was obstructed and could not be passed into the bladder.

 SURGICAL APPROACHES